Garrafao/phitag/frontend/data/guides/explained-annotation-task-userankpair.md

 # Text Rank Pair Annotation Task

-The text rank pair annotation task asks annotator to rank a set of usages according to the refrence sentence and property.
+The text rank pair annotation task asks annotator to rank a set of usages according to the reference sentence and property.
 This property should be specified in the guidelines and could be e.g. ambiguity or sentiment.

 ## Data Format